Home > Resources

 Walk-in tubs start at $5,000 and can go to over $25,000.

-Installation is additional if it would be for a renovation.
+Installation is additional if it is for a renovation.
 In new construction, installation costs would be the same as for conventional tubs with the same features.
-Be sure that you choose contractors to do the installation who have a reputation for integrity and good workmanship.
+Be sure that you choose contractors with a reputation for integrity and good workmanship to do the installation.

-If you buy from one of the large chain home improvement stores they usually have installers who are not only competent but unlikely to try to sell you products or services not needed.
+If you buy from one of the large chain home improvement stores, the installers are usually competent and unlikely to try to sell you unnecessary products or services.

 Many people have the ability to do their own installation and may prefer to do it themself rather than have an